 The pummelling of the boundary apart, Trego’s innings is a blur.
 The scene is not.
 As the impossible turned into reality everyone I could see in every part of the ground was transfixed as if in a photograph taken at the moment the realisation dawned that they were witnessing a rare miracle on the cricketing stage.
 Perhaps they were held there by the fear that if they moved they might break the spell.
 Perhaps trying to absorb what they were seeing.
 Between the gaps in the stands stood people with statue-like stares fixed on the middle.
 Among the statues were dotted about the high-viz jackets of the stewards.
 All had deserted their posts, drawn inexorably to the boundary by a happening that transcended all duty, their eyes as fixed on the middle as the eyes of those they were supposed to steward.
 And, in truth, there was nothing to steward for no-one but the figures in white moved.
 The figures in white, and the thickening clouds gathering as they threatened rain and added another layer of tension to the Somerset supporter’s overloaded mind.

 Then the tension exploded into instantaneous and thunderous applause and cheering as Trego reached his hundred.
 In an instant all that could stand stood, with arms, if like mine, numbed with nervous exhaustion, applauding above heads in every part of the ground.
 And then, just as the win had become as inevitable as the draw had been at the start of the Somerset innings, the clouds that had tantalised began to deposit their contents in play-stopping quantities.
 Too late.
-De Bruyn drove Azeem Rafiq over mid-wicket to the Ondaatje Stand for four and Somerset had completed the highest successful run chase in their history and Peter Trego had unlocked the gate to the pantheon of Somerset legends.
+De Bruyn drove Azeem Rafiq over mid-wicket to where the Ondaatje Pavilion now stands and Somerset had completed the highest successful run chase in their history and Peter Trego had unlocked a gate through which he entered the pantheon of Somerset legends.

 Legends are rarely made in an afternoon and Peter Trego’s status does not depend just upon that afternoon.
 Another run chase took place on another afternoon.
 This time in glorious sunshine.
 7th September 2012 at Hove.
 Sussex had been bowled out in the middle of the third day leaving Somerset 396 to win.
-Trescothick and Suppiah both made 70s on the third afternoon but Somerset entered the final day with four wickets down, still needing 241 to win with Hildreth and Alex Barrow at the wicket, barely a run on the board between them and only Peter Trego to offer hope to follow.
+Trescothick and Suppiah both made 70s on the third afternoon but Somerset entered the final day with four wickets down, still needing 241 to win with Hildreth and Alex Barrow at the wicket, barely a run on the board between them and only Peter Trego, of batsmen who might offer hope, to follow.

-The Sussex bowlers put them under real pressure but Hildreth and Barrow, in one of his most valuable innings for Somerset, battled through almost to lunch with the tension and hope in every watching Somerset heart rising in tandem as the overs were survived and the total rose.
-Then Barrow fell to the first over with the new ball for 40.
+The Sussex bowlers put Somerset under real pressure but Hildreth and Barrow, in one of his most valuable innings for Somerset, battled through almost to lunch with the tension and hope in every watching Somerset heart rising in tandem as the overs were survived and the total rose.
+Then Barrow fell for 40 to the first over with the new ball.

-I was sat in the midst of a group of confident Sussex supporters, for 396 would be, by nearly 90 runs, the highest score of the match.
-The fall of Barrow, with still 165 runs needed, appeared to promise, if one more wicket could be taken, the opening up of the Somerset tail.
-In fact, with Hildreth holding an end secure whilst still purveying strokes of genius, it merely opened Pandora’s box out of which emerged Peter Trego.
+I was sat in the midst of a group of confident Sussex supporters, for 396, a formidible target in itself, would be, by nearly 90 runs, the highest score of the match.
+The fall of Barrow, with still 165 runs needed, appeared to promise, if one more wicket could be taken, the opening up of the Somerset lower order.
+In fact, with Hildreth holding an end secure whilst still purveying strokes of genius, Sussex had merely opened Pandora’s box out of which emerged Peter Trego.

 And from Trego’s bat the ball flew, if through the air.
 The frequency with which it flew through the air put hope and anxiety in equal measure into every Somerset heartbeat and, I imagine into every Sussex one too.
-But as the afternoon progressed the realisation dawned that those airborne boundaries were flying between rather than over the fielders.
+But as the Somerset total grew through the afternoon, the realisation dawned that those airborne boundaries were flying between rather than over the fielders.
 The realisation dawned too on those of us holding our breath that a match that had started the day as a defeat waiting to happen was turning into another Somerset cricketing miracle.

 Those are just segments of the Somerset legend that is Peter Trego.
 There is much else, much of which I did not see, which others will recall and savour.
 But whenever I think of his contributions my mind never wonders far from that day in 2009 when he played an innings which made the impossible manifest.
 Those hundreds of us who formed that last day crowd, fixed rigid to whatever spot we happened to be in, saw, and will never forget, something the like of which we had not seen before, and may not again, for 479 for 6 is an almighty score to win a cricket match.
 Well played lad indeed.